ruimin1231/surfs_up/README.md

-# Surfs_Up
+## Surfs_Up
 ---
 ### _Analyzing weather data on Python from an SQLite Database using SQLAlchemy and a Flask App_

-# Overview
+## Overview
 ---
-This project consisted on analyzing weather data from Oahu, Hawaii to support a Surf and Ice-cream shop investment proposal.
-The analysis consisted on determining whether the seasons could affect the surf and ice-cream business.
-The final product was a full report and a flask application that read the data from a SQLite Database for other users to access it.
+This project is about analyzing weather data from Oahu, Hawaii to support a Surf and Ice-cream shop investment proposal.
+The analysis consisted of determining whether the seasons could affect the surf and ice-cream business.
+The final product was a full report and a flask application that read the data from an SQLite Database for other users to access.

-# Resources
+## Resources
 ---
 * Data resources:
  - hawaii.sqlite